 My research interests include:

-I am a member of the Liverpool Medical Institution and of the British Society for the History of Paediatrics and Child Health.
+I am a Fellow of the Higher Education Academy and a member of the Liverpool Medical Institution and of the British Society for the History of Paediatrics and Child Health.

 2014, University of Central Lancashire, United Kingdom, PhD